FelipeM-F/FullStackOpenHsk/README.md

 # Full Stack Open - University of Helsinki

-This repository serves as a collection of my solutions and exercises for the [Full Stack Open 2024](https://fullstackopen.com/en/) course provided by the University of Helsinki.
+This repository serves as a collection of my solutions and exercises for the [Full Stack Open](https://fullstackopen.com/en/) course provided by the University of Helsinki.

 ## Repository Structure